ICO, Blockchain and Crypto Advisory Services Malta

 Licence & Regulation in Malta

 What the heck?
 Virtual Financial Asset Act Service Provider?
 Licence?

 In Malta the regulation for VFA services like crypto exchanges, crypto brokers, crypto payment processors, crypto investment advisors or asset managers or any other crypto service requires your business to be licensed — most of the services will be licensed under the new Virtual Financial Assets Act, the VFAA.

-Yes, correct: During now and the first 12 months after the law comes into force, you can start working like it’s 1999 straight away, with a few strings attached.
+Yes, correct: If you have company in Malta before the 1/11/2018 (where the law will probably come into force), and if you are operating with that company before the 01/11/2018 then in the first 12 months after the law comes into force, you can start working like it’s 1999 straight away, with a few strings attached.
 You will just need to have the application filed before the 12 months end (which will probably be done by us).
 This gives you the opportunity to work and gives us the opportunity to prepare the licence — isn’t that just super nice?